Eddie Morales: Border Security

 Morales supports legal immigration, expanding worker visa permits and bracero-type visas for farming and agriculture.
 He is also in favor of a controlled and secured border using a combination of manpower, advanced border security technology and a physical border.

 Health care

 Morales supports expanding Medicaid, so that all receive quality and affordable healthcare.
-He stated that six of the 12 counties have three or less physicians.
 Three counties within the district have zero physicians servicing their communities.
 Morales is also an advocate for mental health resources for West and South Texas.

 Transportation

 Morales supports more funding in his district for transportation, as he believes roadway access between communities through a modernized roadway is essential for the safety of our citizens and the growth of communities.
 He states that cities and counties in the district cannot afford significant infrastructure investments.